elmidelange/ML-Prep/README.md

-# ML-Prep
-Machine Learning fundamentals
+# Machine Learning fundamentals
+This repo contains some of the practical Software Engineering components required for Machine Learning (ML) Engineering.

+There are 3 main categories:
+1. ML Algorithms
+2. Leetcode Solutions
+3. Object Oriented Programming (OOP)